We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It also features a wide handle that’s easy to grip with one or both hands, as well as a flat bottom for easy storage.

-Plus, because it’s available up to 88 pounds (40 kg), it’s one of the best options for serious weightlifters.
+Plus, because it’s available in weights from 9–88 pounds (4–40 kg), it’s one of the best options for beginner and serious weightlifters alike.

 Best for small spaces